-True Story: Moments after I typed that last line my friend and editor, Lindsay Schlegel, emailed me to say that she met Jennifer at a gala.
+True Story: Moments after I typed that line about being friends with Jennifer, my friend and editor, Lindsay Schlegel, emailed me to say that she met Jennifer at a gala.
 Guys… it’s happening!

 Don’t Forget to Say Thank You

 The aforementioned Lindsay Schlegel is a mom of four, brilliant writer, editor extraordinaire, and devoted Christian.
-If you have a mom on your Mother’s Day list who loves wonderfully written books and is looking to deepen her relationship with God, Lindsay is your lady.
+If you have a mom on your shopping list who loves wonderfully written books and is looking to deepen her relationship with God, Lindsay is your lady.